Success Automobile Manufacturing Company: Success Models A and B

 It claimed speeds of 4-18 mph (6.5–29 km/h) and mileage of 100mpg (4.25 L/100 km).

 A slightly improved Model B followed in 1907 with a 4 HP single cylinder engine.

 Models C, D, E, and F

 Also in 1908, a slightly more sophisticated high wheeler came with the 2-cylinder Model C. Its engine delivered 10 HP, and the vehicle got a longer wheelbase.
 1908 brought two more horsepower to the Model C, and a choice of bodywork, including the first Success commercial car.
-In 1909, the final year of its existence, the single cylinder model was dropped, as were the additional body styles for the Model C. Instead, new models were introduced: Model D, a Surrey that offered more power and a longer wheelbase for less money than the previous C variant, Model E which was a more comfortable runabout than the C, offering more power and the longest wheelbase of all Success cars (96 in. / 2438 mm), and finally a car that was not to be expected by this manufacturer: A four-cylinder sports car with an output of 24 HP.
+In 1909, the final year of the company's existence, the single cylinder model and the additional body styles for the Model C were dropped.
+Instead, new models were introduced: Model D, a Surrey that offered more power and a longer wheelbase for less money than the previous C variant, Model E, which was a more comfortable runabout than the C, offering more power and the longest wheelbase of all Success cars (96 in. / 2438 mm), and finally a different type of car, a 24 hp four-cylinder sports car.